Myocardial perfusion imaging: Radiation dose

 From 1993 to 2001, myocardial perfusion scans in the US increased >6%/y with "no justification".
 Myocardial perfusion imaging scans are "powerful predictors of future clinical events", and in theory may identify patients for whom aggressive therapies should improve outcome.
 But this is "only a hypothesis, not a proof".
 However, several trials have indicated the high sensitivity (90%) of the test, regardless of tracer, outweighing any potential detrimental effect of the ionising radiation.
 In the UK, NICE guidance recommends myocardial perfusion scans following myocardial infarction or reperfusion interventions.
 The power of prognosis from a myocardial perfusion scan is excellent and has been well tested, and this is "perhaps the area of nuclear cardiology where the evidence is most strong".

 Many radionuclides used for myocardial perfusion imaging, including rubidium-82, technetium-99m and thallium-201 have similar typical effective doses (15-35 mSv).
-The positron emission tomography (PET) tracer nitrogen-13 ammonia, though less widely available, may offer significantly reduced doses (2 mSv).
+The Cardiac PET tracer nitrogen-13 ammonia, though less widely available, may offer significantly reduced doses (2 mSv).
 Stress-only protocols may also prove to be effective at reducing costs and patient exposure.